 I hope you have pulled out a calculator and are adding up your own expected usage.
 The next step is to decide how many days you want to boondock without any other sources of power.
-If my goal is two days I will want 352AH in my battery bank and so on.
+If my goal is two days I will want 432AH in my battery bank and so on.
 There is a lot of thought that can go into this part.
 How many lights do you want to have on at once?
 Does your spouse really NEED heat?
 Can you open the windows or doors to get a nice breeze instead of using the MaxxAir fans?

-Some of you may be best served to use the battery bank that you currently have and see how long they last.
+Some of you will be best served to use the battery bank that you currently have and see how long they last.
 At that point it might be easier to decide what solution looks better for you.
 Many people still use generators 2-4 days a week when boondocking, this helps people get by with less battery.
 You can add solar to the roof of your RV and if connect ground solar panels, they are easy to tilt and track for maximum sun harvesting.
+How much Solar do I need for my RV?

 When purchasing the battery, it is important to pick the right battery for you.
 The GC and industrial (floor scrubbers type) across the board of manufactures is a higher quality battery (Thicker Lead Plates) than the automotive size (group24-27-31).
-When you look at top tier batteries like Crown, Trojan, Rolls and Lifeline they have series of batteries that are built as good or better than the GC batteries.
-I prefer Lifeline as ALL of their batteries are built to this high standard, it is easy to find their technical data (for setting up proper charging) on their website and they have answered all of my questions!
+When you look at top tier batteries like Crown, Trojan, Rolls and Lifeline they have a line of batteries that are built as good or better than the GC batteries.
+I prefer Lifeline as ALL of their batteries are built to this higher standard, it is easy to find their technical data (for setting up proper charging) on their website and they have answered all of my questions!